gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <p>Then there is an open text field to capture the feedback.</p>

-<p>If the contact option is used, a contact link for the service is placed inside an expando labeled “Need urgent help with a problem?
+<p>If the contact option is used, a contact link for the service is placed inside an expand/collapse pattern labeled “Need urgent help with a problem?
 Contact us” located before the heading and open text field.</p>

 <p>The user selects the “Submit” button to send their feedback.
 After selecting "Submit", the user is shown a thank you message with a green checkmark to indicate that their feedback has been successfully sent.</p>

-<p>If the contact option is used, a contact link for the service is placed inside an expando labeled “Need urgent help with a problem?
-Contact us”.</p>

 <p><strong>If a user selects "Yes"</strong> they will only be shown a thank you message.</p>